 Chef Technologist Paul Torrance oversees bloom. restaurant at the Waterloo campus of Conestoga College.
 As a certified Chef de Cuisine who teaches in the school’s culinary program, Torrance sees sauces as critical to boosting the value of virtually any dish, and at the same time, helping showcase your restaurant and the cooks who work there.

-Dorothy Sanderson, Flanagan Territory Manager, agrees.
-She says sauces turn the ordinary into the extraordinary, where a humble chicken breast can evolve quickly and inexpensively into a finer dish.
+Sauces turn the ordinary into the extraordinary, where a humble chicken breast can evolve quickly and inexpensively into a finer dish.

 Rich, butter-and-cream-based sauces are on their way out (for now), and so are time-consuming reduction sauces.
 Trending sauces that closely resemble popular condiments (such as aïoli, mayonnaise, and mustard) have been revived to top everything from flavourful cuts of meat to vegetables to pizza.
 Sriracha’s popularity continues to influence chefs and foodservice operators to find the next hot (literally and figuratively) global sauce.